ENCCS/julia-for-hpc/content/GPU.rst

 ready for general use, while ``oneAPI.jl`` and ``Metal.jl`` are functional but might contain bugs, miss some features and provide suboptimal performance.

-NVIDIA still dominates the HPC accelerator market and we will focus here on using ``CUDA.jl`` - the API of ``AMDGPU.jl`` is however completely analogous and translation between the two is straightforward.
+NVIDIA still dominates the HPC accelerator market, but AMD has recently made big strides in this sector and both Frontier and LUMI (ranked 1st and 3rd on the Top500 list in June 2023) are built on AMD GPUs.
+This section will show code examples targeting all four frameworks, but for certain functionalities only the ``CUDA.jl`` version will be shown.

-``CUDA.jl`` offers both user-friendly high-level abstractions that require very little programming effort and a lower level approach for writing kernels for fine-grained control.
+``CUDA.jl``, ``AMDGPU.jl``, ``oneAPI.jl`` and ``Metal.jl`` offer both user-friendly high-level abstractions that require very little programming effort and a lower level approach for writing kernels for fine-grained control.

 Setup
 -----